jd-coderepos/advanced-nlp-course/minimalist_llm/README.md

 # Minimalist-Llama
 This is an implementation of a minimalist version of Llama2.
 This is offered to the students of the LUH [Advanced NLP course](https://sites.google.com/view/jen-web/sose-2025).
 A walkthrough of the code offers deeper insights into the programmatic implementation of various components of the transformer architecture based on that implemented for LLaMA 2.

-There are two folders: 1) assignment -- in this assignment, you will implement some important components of the Llama2 model to better understand its architecture, and 2) solution -- will be released on May 12, 2025.
-The solution will contain all the code for the unimplemented functions which you can use to compare your solutions with.
+In this assignment, you will implement some important components of the Llama2 model to better understand its architecture.

+The solution will be released on May 12, 2025.
+It will contain all the code for the unimplemented functions which you can use to compare your solutions with.

 You will then perform sentence classification on ``sst`` dataset and ``cfimdb`` dataset with this model.